Get $399 worth of free accessories with every mattress purchase.

 Tempur-Pedic Shipping Policies

 Tempur-Pedic offers free White Glove delivery and old mattress removal within the contiguous United States for almost all of its mattresses.
-The exception to this is the Tempur-Pedic Cloud mattress, which is specifically designed to ship as a bed in a box with free standard shipping.
+The exception to this is the Tempur-Pedic Cloud mattress, which is specifically designed to ship as a mattress in a box with free standard shipping.
 Orders shipped to Alaska and Hawaii incur a $600 delivery and set-up fee.
 Delivery typically takes one to two weeks.

 Mattresses purchased online typically include a sleep trial.
 This gives purchasers a chance to try the mattress in their own homes.
 Sleep trials range in length, with most averaging around three months.
 Some include a break-in period, or mandatory length of time before a return can be initiated.
 This encourages purchasers to adjust to the new mattress before making a decision.

 Customers coordinate returns with the company’s customer service team.
-A bed in a box mattress cannot be compressed again once it has fully expanded, so the company typically coordinates pickup and donation or recycling of the mattress.
+A mattress in a box mattress cannot be compressed again once it has fully expanded, so the company typically coordinates pickup and donation or recycling of the mattress.
 Most companies offer free returns, but some charge a transportation fee.

 Nectar Return Policy